 Verify that the volumes to be added to the RDS have already been created on the Primary host.
-By default, VVR adds the Data Change Map (DCM) log to all volumes that are selected to be a part of the RDS.
-If the disk space available is not adequate for creating DCM with mirrored plexes, then, VVR will create DCM with a single plex.
+By default, Volume Replicator adds the Data Change Map (DCM) log to all volumes that are selected to be a part of the RDS.
+If the disk space available is not adequate for creating DCM with mirrored plexes, then, Volume Replicator creates DCM with a single plex.

-Although, VVR allows you to add the data volume to the RDS even when replication is in progress, there is no way to synchronize the newly added volumes using VVR.
-Symantec recommends that you synchronize the data volumes first, using the methods such as Backup and Restore and then add them to the RDS.
+Although, you can add the data volume to the RDS even when replication is in progress, there is no way to synchronize the newly added volumes using Volume Replicator.
+Veritas recommends that you synchronize the data volumes first, using the methods such as Backup and Restore and then add them to the RDS.

-See "Setting up replication using the Setup Replicated Data Set wizard" on page 91.
+See "Setting up replication using the Setup Replicated Data Set wizard" on page 81.